 You don’t need to lease your property out to the first people who approach you.
-Remember, you want reliable tenants with a good previous financial history.
-Instead of leaving everything in the hands of an estate agent, you may like to meet the tenants yourself, so you can get a feel of their personalities and temperaments.
+Remember, you want reliable tenants with an excellent previous financial history.
+Instead of leaving everything in the hands of an estate agent, you may like to meet the tenants yourself so that you can get a feel of their personalities and temperaments.
 An easy way to do this is to offer to show them around the property yourself.
-This gives you a chance to ask them a few questions and form a judgment of them without necessitating too formal an arrangement.
+And this gives you a chance to ask them a few questions and form a judgment of them without necessitating too formal an arrangement.
 Never feel awkward asking for references from their previous landlords: positive references can secure you in the knowledge that they are likely to treat your property well and keep to your agreements.
 You can also run a credit check to see whether they are financially responsible.
 If your potential tenants are relatively young or have only lived with parents previously, you could also request a guarantor.
 Most young people’s parents are happy to guarantee that their child will keep to repayments and will sign an agreement to cover outstanding debts otherwise.

 If The Worst Happens

 Sometimes, as vigilant and thorough as you are in selecting your tenants, you may find that they subvert your expectations and either damage your property or run late or default on rent payments.
 In this case, you’re going to have to call in professional help, as tenants are unlikely to up and leave the property at their own will.
 Collaborate with an experienced eviction attorney who will be able to secure the owed rent payments or evict the individuals from your property as quickly as possible.

 By following these simple steps, you will avert problems and potential crisis further down the line.
 If the worst is to happen, you know who to contact to pursue further action.
 So, it’s time to start searching so you can get your foot on the first run of that property-to-rent ladder.